- Who We Are

 What We Fund

-Overview – A new funding cycle brings with it the opportunity for change.
-In order to broaden and deepen our impact, and strengthen our role as a leader, catalyst, convener, and change-agent, United Way of Missoula County is modifying our funding priorities and processes.
-This work is consistent with our shift, over the last several years, to supporting programs demonstrating results in Education, Income and Health, the three priority areas of the United Way Worldwide movement.
-One thing won’t change: applicant organizations must demonstrate that their mission includes a major focus on serving low-income and/or vulnerable and at-risk populations.
+In order to broaden and deepen our impact, and strengthen our role as a leader, catalyst, convener, and change-agent, United Way of Missoula County has modifed our funding priorities and processes.
+This work has been consistent with our shift, over the last several years, to support programs demonstrating results in Education, Income and Health, the three priority areas of the United Way Worldwide movement.
+One thing that didn't change: applicant organizations must demonstrate that their mission includes a major focus on serving low-income and/or vulnerable and at-risk populations.

 Collaboration -- We believe that the important and valuable work of United Way and our funded partners would produce more meaningful results through stronger collaborative efforts.
 UWMC plays a leadership role in three community initiatives which promote that sort of collaboration: Graduation Matters Montana (Education); Reaching Home: Missoula’s 10-Year Plan to End Homelessness (Income); and Let’s Move!
 Missoula (Health).

 Accordingly, grant applicants whose work furthers those initiatives and their goals will score higher in the application process.
 In line with the priorities listed below, United Way also encourages applicants to demonstrate meaningful collaboration with other agencies to produce a more significant and measurable community impact.
 Applications that outline specific collaborations with other agencies – including programs that submit a joint funding proposal to United Way – will score higher.

 Requirements for funding -- Applicants must also demonstrate the following: